Mariposas de Bolivia

 caterpillar) from a leaf or twig.

-and very powerful flight, and are only active in
+agile and very powerful flight, and are only

-runs, and also attend carrion, dung and rotting
+feed at sap runs, and also attend carrion, dung

-suction.
-If a fly sit on their wings, they can
+excrement and suction.
+If a fly sit on their

 Males often sit facing